brtkwr/brtkwr.github.io/content/about.md

 Hello.
 I am an about page pretending to be `brtknr` or `भरतकुँवर` in Nepalese.
 I have lived in [Bristol][bristol] since 2012, a city that I grown to love.
 At the end of 2019, the family has doubled in size with the arrival of our twins.
-While I would rate the pandemic low for many things but it has been great for optimising work/life balance.
-I do miss some aspects of commuting, e.g. listening to my favourite podcasts] on my way to work but now I can do that while I am out with the children sleeping in the pram instead.
+While I would rate the pandemic low for many reasons, it has been great for balancing work/life activities.
+I do miss some aspects of commuting, e.g. listening to my favourite podcasts on my way to work but now I can do that while I am out with the children sleeping in the pram instead.
 I still enjoy spending my time in coffee shops, learning new things, going to hackathons/meetups, sampling vegan food and collaborating on coding projects